dicksonhk/LCJG-Fullstack-Engineer-Test/README.md

 - Create a table view to present the result from API 1
 - Present the details view when click on record, the detail view should show all the data from API 2
-- Allw user to edit the first name and last name in the table view and update it to server
+- Allow user to edit the first name and last name in the details view and update it to server